DefGuard/docs/admin-and-features/features-and-configuration/wireguard/create-your-vpn-network.md

 <figure><img src="../../../.gitbook/assets/Screenshot 2024-11-21 at 14.37.51.png" alt="" width="375"><figcaption></figcaption></figure>

-### **Gateway VPN IP address and mask:**
+### Gateway VPN IP address and mask

 By providing the VPN IP/mask, you are configuring both: **the VPN internal network and VPN server IP**.
-Every gateway will bind to this address and defguard will also generate and assign IP addresses for devices in this location from this network.
+Every gateway will bind to this address and Defguard will also generate and assign IP addresses for devices in this location from this network.

+This field can contain multiple IP addresses (both IPv4 and IPv6), separated by a comma (e.g. 10.10.20.1/24,fc00::abcd:0:1/96).
+The first (leftmost) address is the primary address, and this one will be used for IP address assignment for devices.
+The other IP addresses are auxiliary and are not managed by Defguard.

 #### Examples

 1. 10.11.0.1/8
    1. internal VPN network will be: 10.11.0.0 with netmask 255.0.0.0
-   2. VPN gateway internal ip will be: 10.11.0.1
+   2. VPN gateway internal IP address will be: 10.11.0.1
 2. 192.168.8.1/24
    1. internal VPN network will be: 192.168.8.0 with netmask 255.255.255.0
-   2. VPN gateway internal ip will be: 192.168.8.1
+   2. VPN gateway internal IP address will be: 192.168.8.1

 ### Gateway address